boozallen/sdp-docs/pages/learning-labs/jte-the-basics/7-github-org.rst

 Modify the Pipeline Configurations
 ==================================

-Now that there are multiple applications with some configurations are common and some configurations that are unique, we need to introduce the concept of pipeline configuration aggregation.
+Now that there are multiple applications with some configurations that are common and some configurations that are unique, we need to introduce the concept of pipeline configuration aggregation.